 Vertical video ad outperformed square one on Facebook resulting in a 30% lower cost per click (CPC) and a surprising 68% lower cost per view (CPV).

 All of that has quite a simple explanation: with vertical video ad you take full advantage of the mobile screen space using 57% of it versus only 23% with horizontal video.

-Viewers find themselves engaged in action that’s happening in the video without even realizing it just because of the bigger size.
-On the contrary, when viewers scroll their social media feed and horizontal video ad appears, because it’s so small they can already see the next post.
+Viewers find themselves engaged in the action that’s happening in the video without even realizing it just because of the bigger size.
+On the contrary, when viewers scroll their social media feed and a horizontal video ad appears, because it’s so small they can already see the next post.
 That instantly pulls the focus of attention from your ad, and if the next post is more relevant for the viewer, chances are he will scroll down without even watching 3 seconds of your video.